Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 The IRB frequently recommends that SoTL investigators arrange for another person (a non-Co-Investigator) to distribute and collect all measurement tools while the instructor steps out of the classroom.
 This policy is intended to help the University to avoid the potentially coercive situation of an instructor directly asking students to participate in their study.
 With the teacher outside of the classroom, this gives students more freedom to freely give their consent to participate in a SoTL study.

-Here is a Sample Informed Student Consent Form (.docx).
-This may be required when student participants need to be made aware of risks (e.g., mild discomfort; a request for personally identifying information in pre-post tests).
+A Sample Consent Form for Adults may be required when student participants need to be made aware of risks (e.g., mild discomfort; a request for personally identifying information in pre-post tests).

 In most cases, SoTL research will not exceed "minimal risk" to student participants.
-For these cases, the investigator will simply submit an exemption request along with all relevant documents, to IRB@stedwards.edu.
+For these cases, the investigator will simply complete an IRB Exempt Application and upload all relevant documents through the online form.

 Note that an exemption may not be possible if any of the following criteria are true about the study: